aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/troubleshooting.md

 ## Timeout issues on large environments

-When upgrading an ASEA environment with a large number of accounts (>100) you can encounter specific timeout issues and need to do manual changes to workaround the issues.
+When upgrading an ASEA environment with a large number of accounts (>100), you may encounter specific timeout issues and need to do manual changes to workaround the issues.

 ### JavaScript heap out of memory errors
 Cause: CodeBuild does not have enough memory to synthesize very large CloudFormation stacks